I woke up in a daze, I couldn’t wait!

 This place took me by surprise as it was a reasonably priced I presumed fries would be more, served separate.
 Nope, 1 price for burger, fries and pickles that was the equivalent price of just a burger back home.

-I really went all out with a bacon, jalapeno w fried egg on top.
+I really went all out with a bacon, jalapeno with a fried egg on top.
 This place had about 12 burger and topping selections.

-It was so good!
+It was very good!
 Multi napkin good and juicy.